GoogleChrome/web.dev/src/site/content/en/blog/form-fatigue-reduce-number-of-fields/index.md

 <!-- TODO (mdiblasio): highlight checkbox -->

 <div class="w-aside w-aside--caution">
-  When users provide separate shipping and billing addresses, don't copy the shipping address into the billing address (and use separate <code>autocomplete</code>
-attributes noted below) as this will create more work for users.

 </div>

+{% Aside 'caution' %}
+When users provide separate shipping and billing addresses, don't copy the shipping address into the billing address (and use separate `autocomplete` attributes noted below) as this will create more work for users.
+{% endAside %}

 +   **Avoid collecting data that isn't absolutely necessary**.
 Remove optional form fields that are not required to complete the purchase or